m-ld/m-ld-security-spec/design/controls.md

 A similar need is found in p2pl-doc, if it were to provide the suggested live editing feature for legal document schemas.
 Intuitively, changes to the schema in a live document would be best enacted only by agreement – to ensure collaborators are aware and to prevent them from making incompatible changes while the schema is being modified.
 Note that an agreement characteristically implies coordination, but also some _imperative_ downstream effect on data integrity – in this case, that subsequent edits conform to the new agreed data schema.

 In fact, we notice that an access control list (ACL) for discretionary access control has a similarly imperative nature.
 A change to the ACL (e.g. removal of a user) must "win" over any affected concurrent edit (e.g. a data change from that user).
-In this case the change may not be by _agreement_ but rather by _authority_ – that is, someone with the authority to change the ACL may do so unilaterally (agreement of the affected user being typically moot).
+In this case the change may not be by _agreement_ but rather by _authority_ – that is, someone with the authority to change the ACL may do so unilaterally (agreement of the affected user usually being moot).
 Note also the circularity: a change to permissions (the ACL) can only be enacted by someone with permission to do so.

 To address these significant state transitions, including schema and ACL, we will propose a model, [**symmetric unilateral access control** (SUAC)](./suac.md), which generalises to handle any 'imperative' state change, such as a lock, in a system based on strong eventual consistency.